20 | Angry Hannah

 “Oh,” she mumbles.
 “Wow.”

 “Hannah, I’m so sorry I never told you.
 I didn’t want you to view me differently.
 I was weak back then, I was being bullied by everyone and I was in love with my best friend.
-W-when Lily and Callum announced they were dating, I had to leave.
+W-when Nicole and Callum announced they were dating, I had to leave.
 That smug expression on her face broke me.
 Callum didn’t see it, he was blind.
 My brother humiliated me in front of them too.
 He took their side.”
 I blurt out, not being able to stop myself from talking about all of those feelings I left bottled up.

 Hannah snaps her head to stare at me, stunned.